Easy Strawberry Pie

 - 6 tablespoons cornstarch

-- 6 ounce package strawberry Jell-o (or 2, 3 ounce boxes)
+- 6 ounce package strawberry jello, (or 2-3 ounce boxes)

-- whipped cream , for serving
+- whipped cream, , for serving

 Instructions

-- **This recipe requires a deep dish pie plate (2 1/4-inch deep.)
-If you are using a store bought frozen pie crust (like Pillsbury), you'll need to cut the filling recipe in half.
+- This recipe requires a deep dish pie plate (2 & 1/4-inch deep.)
+If you are using a store bought frozen pie crust, you'll need to cut the filling recipe in half.
+Bake your pie crust and allow to cool completely before filling.

-- Make the filling: In a medium saucepan, bring water, sugar, and cornstarch to a boil, stirring, until thick and clear.
+- In a medium saucepan, bring water, sugar, and cornstarch to a boil, stirring, until thick and clear.
+Remove from heat and stir in the strawberry jello packet.
+Mix well and let cool.

 - Fold in strawberries.